-- Contact candidates to make travel arrangements with them. - Contact Steve at Discount Travel (641-4444 x201) and make arrangements.
-Round trip flights should be under \$700.00. - Once the arrangements have been confirmed, have Discount Travel hold the reservation for 24 hours - Contact candidates with flight information and email the itinerary and traveler profile form (See Appendix B "Traveler Profile") to them.
+- Contact candidates to make travel arrangements with them. - Airline tickets can be purchased through Steve at Discount Travel (641-4444 x201) or online via Expedia or any other travel website in order to obtain the best price. - All airline tickets will be charged to your P-Card.
+Round trip flights should be under \$700.00.
+Please contact the Office of Academic Affairs to deviate any special instructions. - Contact the Office of Academic Affairs to obtain the budget number to be charged. (tsloan1@ju.edu or sgornos@ju.edu) - Contact candidates with flight information and email the itinerary and traveler profile form (See Appendix B "Traveler Profile") to them.
 Ask the candidate to complete the traveler profile and send it back to JU ASAP.
-This information is required by TSA in order to book the flights. - Contact the Office of Academic Affairs to obtain the budget number to be charged. (cpippin@ju.edu or sgornos@ju.edu) - Send an email to Purchasing (mbobbin@ju.edu) requesting a purchase order number (include in the email who, when, where, and cost), Purchasing will respond with a P.O. number (DTXXXX) - Contact Steve Crandall at Discount Travel with this DT#.
+This information is required by TSA in order to book the flights.